Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-10-24-Q-Learning_DEP_3.md

 ## Dynamic Identity and Trait Evolution

 The third model moves beyond fixed agent parameters to explore how psychological traits themselves might evolve through experience as the characteristics change over time, potentially in ways that reinforce or ameliorate depressive patterns.
-We implement three evolving identity dimensions:

-- **Rumination Bias**: Increases when the agent experiences negative outcomes while in poor mood states.
-This creates a ratcheting effect where bad experiences during low mood periods make the agent increasingly likely to dwell on future negative outcomes.
-- **Social Sensitivity**: Adjusts based on the magnitude of peer feedback received.
+We implement three evolving identity dimensions, **Rumination Bias** that increases when the agent experiences negative outcomes while in poor mood states.
+This creates a ratcheting effect where bad experiences during low mood periods make the agent increasingly likely to dwell on future negative outcomes. **Social Sensitivity** that adjusts based on the magnitude of peer feedback received.
 Agents who experience strong social responses become more reactive to future social cues, potentially leading to either social confidence or social anxiety depending on the valence of early experiences.
-- **Goal Orientation**: Reflects the agent's recent reward volatility.
+Finally, **Goal Orientation**, that reflects the agent's recent reward volatility.
 Agents experiencing consistent outcomes develop stronger goal-directed behavior, while those facing unpredictable environments become more exploratory and less focused.
 These trait dynamics create emergent behavioral patterns that persist beyond individual learning episodes.
 An agent who early in simulation experiences negative outcomes while in poor mood develops increased rumination bias, making them more likely to focus on negative aspects of future experiences.
 This computational implementation captures how depressive cognition can become self-reinforcing through experience-dependent trait formation.

 ```r
 # Identity evolution rules